tongngocminhanh/MAUI_App_SDR/MyCloudProject/Documentation/Experiment Specification - Anh Tong Ngoc Minh - Son Pham Tien.md

   <img src="./Figures/ConnectionAndElements.png" title="connection-cloud-architecture" width=80%></img>
 </div><br>

+There are three main participants in the Cloud Project: users, AppSDR v2.0, and Azure Cloud.
+AppSDR acts as the bridge between users and Cloud Storage.
+Depending on the users' inputs and commands, AppSDR accesses the Azure Cloud, and uploads or retrieves data from the Cloud Containers.
+The two-way arrows show that data is possibly transmitted back and forth between two elements.
+The diagram shows two Storage Accounts in the project, but users can consider *Storage Account 1* as 2.
+They can upload to and listen to MESSAGE in the *Storage Account 1* Queue.

+* *Storage Account 1* attends to both generation methods, as its containers hold the input values and outputs of the SDR visualization process.
+    - The *SDR files Blob* contains .txt/.csv files having the SDR values.
+    - The *Parameters Table* has the defined entities.
+Each entity has 11 properties.
+The first three are system properties specifying a partition key, a row key, and a timestamp.
+The rest are the eight parameters the user defines for the SDR visualization function: Graph Name, Max Cycles, Highlight Touch, X-Axis Title, Y-Axis Title, Min Range, and Max Range.
+    - The *Output Blob* stores the output images.

+* *Storage Account 2* is used in the automatic method, having one Queue Container.
+The *MESSAGE Queue* stores the JSON message text - Connection String to *Storage Account 1*, the two Blobs, and the Table names.
+The MESSAGE is uploaded by the users to the Queue.

 ### Manual method
 The Cloud Architecture describes the relationship among the object-based Cloud storages.
 The figure has green components illustrating the manual generation, and the orange ones for automatic generation.